tcoram/toolboxforth/README.md

 * A good portion is (self) implemented in FORTH.
 Just enuf C for speed and a minimal FORTH kernel.
 * Portable.
 Just need C. Don't even need a filesystem.
 MCU dictionaries can be bootraped from POSIX build generated header file.
 * 16 and 32 bit MCU friendly.
 Orignally started life on an MSP430...
 Tune as you see fit.
+* Full interactive console on MCU.
+Just connect via terminal program at 115200 baud.
+* MCU Stub words.
+Develop MCU targeted apps on desktop and just deploy the image to MCU with minimal dev on MCU.
 * FORTH "macros" and compilation via [compile], immediate and postpone.
 Rewrite the compiler on the fly!
 * Tail call optimized recursion.
 * Hackable.
 Everything is hackable.
 In fact, almost everything is hackable from FORTH itself.